Study smarter with Fiveable

 | Immune function | Zinc, Selenium |

-Which two minerals work together in bone formation, and what is the approximate ratio in which they're stored in hydroxyapatite crystals?
+Which two minerals combine to form hydroxyapatite in bone, and what is the approximate ratio in which they're stored?

 Explain why copper deficiency can cause symptoms similar to iron deficiency anemia, even when dietary iron intake is adequate.

-Compare and contrast the roles of sodium and potassium in maintaining the electrochemical gradient across cell membranes.
+Compare the roles of sodium and potassium in maintaining the electrochemical gradient across cell membranes.
 Why is balance between these two minerals critical for heart function?

 A patient presents with goiter and fatigue.
 Which two minerals should be evaluated, and what are their distinct roles in thyroid hormone metabolism?

-If an FRQ asks you to identify minerals involved in enzyme activation, which three would provide the strongest examples, and what types of reactions does each support?
+If you're asked to identify minerals involved in enzyme activation, which three would provide the strongest examples, and what types of reactions does each support?